milomedia/tilix/_includes/services-catalogue.md

 <img class="img-responsive" style="margin: auto" alt="Tilix Playbook" src="http://www.tilix.uk.s3.amazonaws.com/img/Dharma_Wheel.png">

-### Licensee Consulting
-Tilix regulatory expertise is strongest in energy supply as evidenced by our work for [Ofgem][4] in faster and more reliable switching.
-However, the firm offers experience from across the whole value chain.

-For example [Become Energy][5] recently turned to Tilix for strategic and tactical advice on licensing spanning generation, distribution and supply.
-This has required in-depth technical understanding of electricity storage technologies, market characteristics, operating performance, network constraints and end use applications including sports venues, factories, shopping malls, EV charge points and distributed generation (wind, hydro, solar PV etc).

-### Architecting Enterprises
+### Enterprise Architecture
 Tilix has helped new entrants like [Our Power][6], [OneSelect][7], [Orbit Energy][8] and [Logicor Energy][1] architect their enterprises.

 Tilix involvement is particularly intense when new entrants establish their initial operating capabilities and execute a controlled market entry.
 During the full market entry and BAU, Tilix tends to take an advisory role and works on a call off basis.

 In architecting retail businesses Tilix consultants often work as a team of three.
 One is focussed on buying energy.
 Another leads on selling energy.
 Whilst the third brings expertise on moving & metering energy.

+### Licensee Consulting
+Tilix regulatory expertise is strongest in energy supply as evidenced by our work for [Ofgem][4] in faster and more reliable switching.
+However, the firm offers experience from across the whole value chain.

+For example [Become Energy][5] recently turned to Tilix for strategic and tactical advice on licensing spanning generation, distribution and supply.
+This has required in-depth technical understanding of electricity storage technologies, market characteristics, operating performance, network constraints and end use applications including sports venues, factories, shopping malls, EV charge points and distributed generation (wind, hydro, solar PV etc).

 ### Digital Engineering
 Tilix designs, builds and maintains *systems of engagement* and *systems of intelligence* that deliver value across the whole energy value chain.